Group-5-Final-Project/Final-Project/README.md

 [Divyanshu Bisht](https://github.com/div1085) | [Farwa Ali](https://github.com/farwaali08) | [Sangeetha Praveen Kumar](https://github.com/praveen240881)

 The team members have not been assigned specific 'circle', 'square', or 'triangle' roles.
 All members are working collaboratively on each task, and each member has their own branch.
+The team communicates primarily through Slack, but also meets at least once a week via Zoom.

 ## TOOLS & RESOURCES